This page covers how to build a program with Bazel, build command syntax, and target pattern syntax.

 - All other values remain at their defaults.

-There are many reasons why it might be preferable to select a distinct host configuration from the request configuration.
-Some are too esoteric to mention here, but two of them are worth pointing out.
+There are many reasons why it might be preferable to select a distinct exec configuration from the request configuration.
+Most importantly:

 Firstly, by using stripped, optimized binaries, you reduce the time spent linking and executing the tools, the disk space occupied by the tools, and the network I/O time in distributed builds.